LeHoangG-Dev/mini-book-store/README.md

 ## Mini Book Store

-A backend RESTful API for a book store system built with FastAPI and Postgre SQL.
+A backend RESTful API for a book store system built with FastAPI and PostgreSQL.

-This project demonstates authentication, CRUD operations, Dockerized development and CI/CD integration using GitHub Actions.
+This project demonstrates authentication, CRUD operations, Dockerized development and CI/CD integration using GitHub Actions.

 ## 📌 Description